pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. attribute:: TraditionalOpenSSL

         Frequently known as PKCS#1 format.
+Still a widely used format, but generally considered legacy.

     .. attribute:: PKCS8

+        A more modern format for serializing keys which allows for better encryption.
+Choose this unless you have explicit legacy compatibility requirements.

 Serialization Encodings
 ~~~~~~~~~~~~~~~~~~~~~~~